segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 ### I'm seeing duplicates in my tables.

 This behavior is expected.
-We only de-duplicate data in your views.
+Segment only de-duplicates data in your views.
 See the section on [views](#views) for more details.